AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

    >[!NOTE]
    >You may need to create or setup a signing certificate.

-1. Deploy this new `wgt` file RMS and when the player launches it should automatically point to your server so you do not need to manually enter it for every device.
+1. Deploy this new `wgt` file using RMS or URL Launcher and when the player launches it should automatically point to your server so you do not need to manually enter it for every device.

 ### Enrolling the Tizen Device to Samsung Remote Management Service(RMS) {#enroll-tizen-device-rms}